expipiplus1/vulkan/readme.md

 This package requires GHC 8.6 or higher due to the use of the `QuantifiedConstraints` language extension.

+Make sure you have initialized the `VulkanMemoryAllocator` submodule if you intend to build the `VulkanMemoryAllocator` package.

 If you provision `libvulkan.so` (the Vulkan loader) with nix and you're not on NixOS, you'll have to use [NixGL](https://github.com/guibou/nixGL) to run your programs.
 For this reason it's recommended to use the system-provided